rackerlabs/docs-cloud-identity/api-docs/dev-guide/concepts.rst

 	signature.

 	If necessary, administrators and users can invalidate a token before it expires by submitting a Revoke token API request.
 After a token expires or becomes invalid, the Identity service returns 404 errors until you authenticate again.

 	The Rackspace Cloud Identity service issues authenticated encrypted tokens (AE).
 	AE tokens are non-persistent tokens that contain encrypted metadata that supplies all the necessary information to determine whether a token is valid.
 For more information, see the
-	:kc-article:`Authenticated Encrypted Tokens <introduction-to-encrypted-authenticated-token>`
+	:kc-article:`Authenticated Encrypted Tokens <introduction-to-encrypted-authenticated-tokens>`
-	in the Rackspace Knowledge Center.
+	article in the Rackspace Knowledge Center.

 .. _authorization-concept: